Search for anything...

 Features

-• Compatibility - Disney Villainous can be played as a standalone game or with the other games in the Villainous line: Evil Comes Prepared, Wicked To The Core, and Perfectly Wretched.
+• EXPANDABLE GAMING EXPERIENCE: Disney Villainous can be enjoyed as a standalone game or combined with other games in the Villainous line - Evil Comes Prepared, Wicked To The Core, and Perfectly Wretched for an expanded gaming experience

-• 2019 Game of the Year - Disney Villainous won the prestigious 'Game of the Year' Award at the 2019 TOTY Awards.
+• AWARD-WINNING: Honored with the prestigious 'Game of the Year' Award at the 2019 TOTY Awards, this game guarantees a high-quality, engaging gaming experience

 Description